-The City's Utility Fund revenues have steadily increased over the past five (5)years , while expenditures have remained steady.
-Revenues continued to show a slight increase in FY2017, by \$512 thousand.
-General operating expenses increased in FY2017 by approximately \$1.3 million.
+The City's Utility Fund revenues have steadily increased over the past five (5)years.
+Revenues continued to show a significant increase in FY2018, by \$4.1 million; with expenses increasing by a similar margin of approximately \$4 million.
 This increase in expenditures was due to providing an increased level of services and was mirrored with an increase in revenues as well.

-The above factors equate to the \$4.3 million increase in 2017 net position compared with 2016 net position.
+The above factors equate to the \$5 million increase in 2018 net position compared with 2017 net position.